camilla-zhang/camilla-zhang/README.md

 I am currently working on: Creating different types of data visualizations with R, applied mashine learning, and investigating social structures through networks.

-- In the past I have learned: Machine learning with Python, spatial statistics with QGIS/R/Python, and regression and probability models with R/Python
+- In the past I have learned: Machine learning with Python, spatial data analysis with QGIS/R/Python, and regression and probability models with R/Python
 - Languages: R, Python, Java

 ⚡ Fun facts: